 Five studies include larger samples of 24 to 44 extremists.
 A report by the Norwegian security services, detailing the background information of 109 right-wing extremists is also drawn upon.
 Of the 24 studies examined, almost half include female right-wing extremists.
 However, these samples remain heavily dominated by men with women usually making up less than a fifth of those interviewed.

 One study by the German Federal Criminal Police Office (BKA) focuses on those in prison, whilst a small section of other interviewees is still active within violent groups.
 These individuals may engage with researchers for their own purposes including, as some openly state, to promote their beliefs or groups.

 Second, the literature examined was produced over a long time period and covers a variety of far-right groups.
 This raises a number of limitations.
 In order to strengthen the more limited contemporary research, some of the literature reviewed includes interviews with those active in the 1990s.
 It is possible that pathways change over time.
 It is also not clear how comparable the trajectories through different right-wing groups or movements are.
 Many of these studies predate widespread access to the internet so the evidence about its role is less robust than the other features of far-right pathways.

 - Bérubé, M., Scrivens, R., Venkatesh, V., Bérubé, M. & Gaudette, T. (2019).
 Converging Patterns in Pathways in and out of Violent Extremism: Insights from Former Canadian Right-Wing Extremists, Perspectives on Terrorism, 13:6, 73–89.

 - Blee, K. & Linden, A. (2012).
 ‘Women in Extreme Right Parties and Movements: A Comparison of the Netherlands and the United States’, in K. Blee and S. Deutsch (eds.), Women of the Right: Comparisons and Interplay Across Borders, Penn State University Press, pp.98-114.

 - Lösel, F., King, S., Bender, D. & Jugl, I. (2018).
 Protective Factors Against Extremism and Violent Radicalization: A Systematic Review of Research, International Journal of Developmental Science, 12, 89–102.

-Lützinger, S. (2012).
+- Lützinger, S. (2012).
 The Other Side of the Story: A qualitative study of the biographies of extremists and terrorists, Bundeskriminalamt report.

 - Scrivens, R., Venkatesh, V., Bérubé, M. & Gaudette, T. (2019).
 Combating Violent Extremism: Voices of Former Right-Wing Extremists, Studies in Conflict & Terrorism.
 DOI: 10.1080/1057610X.2019.1686856.

 - START (2016).
 Recruitment and Radicalization among US Far-Right Terrorists: Report to the Office of University Programs, Science and Technology Directorate, U.S. Department of Homeland Security, National Consortium for the Study of Terrorism and Responses to Terrorism. https://www.start.umd.edu/pubs/START_

-As part of CREST’s commitment to open access research this report is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.